SIGHPC-Education-Chapter/Piction/README.md

 models, picks another flag and describe it to the group.

-If everything goes well, the groups will have difficulties getting the drawing ressemble to the models, and this is exactly where we want to go.
+If everything goes well, the groups will have difficulties getting the drawing resemble to the models, and this is exactly where we want to go.
 It is a good idea to end this phase before the arguments get too loud :)